-Discuss Your Employment Case With a Class Action Attorney in NYC
+Discuss Your Employment Case With a Class Action Lawyer in New York City (NYC)

 The dedicated NYC employment attorneys at Lipsky Lowe LLP protect employees’ right to work free from discrimination while receiving the wages and benefits they’ve earned.
 If your employer has discriminated against you or violated other employment laws, you may be eligible for a class-action lawsuit.
 Contact the NYC-based employment lawyers at Lipsky Lowe LLP to schedule your initial consultation to discuss your case with a skilled attorney.

-The Benefits of Hiring a Skilled Employment Lawyer
+The Benefits of Hiring a Skilled Class Action Attorney

 Class action lawsuits can be some of the most complicated lawsuits due to the many plaintiffs being involved.
 When you work with Lipsky Lowe LLP, you can rest assured that we have the financial resources and legal experience to take on complicated class action employment lawsuits in New York and federal courts.
 Our law firm will take on the risk of going to court, and you won’t have to pay us until we successfully obtain damages on your behalf.
 We do not get paid unless we are successful in representing you.